Following our recent webinar, Marketing for Consent: How to Make GDPR Compliance Work for You, one of the participants posted the following question:

 - A French citizen living in Rome visits the website of a software company in the US and downloads a free ebook, providing their name, email address, and EU telephone number in the required form.

 - Again, a data subject located in the EU is providing data to order a product/service for delivery in the EU.
-The fact that it’s a digital product that’s free of charge is irrelevant.
+The fact that it’s a digital product that’s free of charge, and the fact that the software company is located in the US, are irrelevant.
 The GDPR applies.

 The GDPR Does Not Apply: